SEdeepL/GraphLoRA/README.md

 Here we list the descriptions of the folders:

 ```
- ├── APSG: the code of APSG
+ ├── APSG: the code for APSG
-     ├──APSG/apsg: the code of extracting semantic information from patches
+     ├──APSG/apsg: the code for extracting semantic information from patches
-     ├──APSG/apsg_patch: the code of reading patches data and building APSG
+     ├──APSG/apsg_patch: the code for reading patches data and building APSG
- ├── graph_lora: the code of Graph_LoRA
+ ├── graph_lora: the code for Graph_LoRA
-     ├──peft/data/: the code of data processing
+     ├──peft/data/: the code for data processing
-     ├──peft/model/: the code of Graph-LoRA
+     ├──peft/model/: the code for Graph-LoRA
- ├── ablation_study: the code of ablation studies
+ ├── ablation_study: the code for ablation studies
- ├── ground-truth: the code of training and testing model with ground-truth prompt
+ ├── ground-truth: the code for training and testing model with ground-truth prompt
- ├── train.py: the code of training
+ ├── train.py: the code for training
- ├── test.py: the code of testing
+ ├── test.py: the code for testing
 ```
 ## Requirements
 * Conda